 Vehicle Break-In / Theft Prevention Tips

-Recently the Fishers Police Department has investigated several incidents of thefts from vehicles.
-It appears thieves are targeting vehicles parked at shopping centers, daycare centers, and fitness facilities.
+Within the past couple weeks The Fishers Police Department has investigated several incidents of thefts from vehicles.
 Chief of Police George Kehl would like to remind citizens of a few simple safety tips that, if implemented, can decrease the potential of them becoming a victim.

 1. Never leave your vehicle unsecured, even if you are only going to be away from it for a short time.
 Thieves only need a few seconds to open an unlocked door and retrieve valuables that are left in plain sight.

 2. Secure valuables in the trunk before leaving your vehicle.
 Thieves will often take the time to look into windows before choosing a particular vehicle to break-in.
 Unsecured items such as GPS devices, CD’s, computers, purses, cellular phones, audio systems, keys, and other items are often the targets of a thief.

 3. Etch your driver’s license number on all items of value and that are removable, e.g., audio equipment, computers, GPS devices.

 4. Park in your garage, if you have one.
 Don’t leave your vehicle in the street, in an alley or in your driveway.
 If you have to park in the street, avoid dark or isolated areas.

 5. Install an alarm system that will sound when someone attempts to break-in, move, or start your vehicle.
 Always activate the system when leaving your vehicle unattended.

 6. Don’t leave spare keys attached to the outside of your vehicle or hidden inside your vehicle.
 An experienced thief knows all the hiding places.